-Wilson disease is a rare inherited disorder that affects about one in 30,000 individuals of any race or ethnicity.
-Wilson’s disease is an autosomal recessive trait, which means that the affected individual must receive two copies of an abnormal gene for Wilson’s disease, one from each parent.
+Wilson Disease is a rare inherited disorder that affects about one in 30,000 individuals of any race or ethnicity.
+Wilson Disease is an autosomal recessive trait, which means that the affected individual must receive two copies of an abnormal gene for Wilson Disease, one from each parent.

-The diagnosis of Wilson disease can usually be made by tests of the blood, urine and eyes, or by liver biopsy.
-Almost all patients with Wilson’s Disease also have a decreased level of serum ceruloplasmin, a copper binding protein, in their blood.
+The diagnosis of Wilson Disease can usually be made by tests of the blood, urine and eyes, or by liver biopsy.
+Almost all patients with Wilson Disease also have a decreased level of serum ceruloplasmin, a copper binding protein, in their blood.

 - Should others in my family be tested as well?

 - Can Wilson’s Disease affect other parts/organs of the body?

 - Will I have routine labs and/or imaging studies?

 - Are there other lifestyle changes I should make to slow the progression of the liver disease?